Meet your Conference Chair

 David Lewis

-David is a member of the Chartered Institute of Housing and an associate of the Royal Institute of Chartered Surveyors.
 David has also been a non-executive director for several housing associations and is currently a Board member at Greatwell Homes.

 Katy Lock